mikecornflake/uBee512Launcher/README.md

 + Contents of DSK listed using either original **CPMtools** or patched **CPMTools** (allows for Microbee specific formats)
 + Parses ubee512rc to build up System Definitions, uses these in Main Form & Definitions Explorer
 + I know there looks like a lot of Definitions in ubee512rc sample.
 Err, I'm currently filtering out about half - the ones I haven't researched
++ Signficant testing under macOS/Cocoa.
+Bugger - Cocoa framework not fully implemented in LCL, so some workarounds for known issues with TComboBox and TListView
++ Minor testing under Ubuntu/GTK2.
+Same lack of full feature for TListView as Cocoa, so workaround there also worked here.
++ Most dev work & testing done on Windows 11.

 ## Validation Rules (under development)
 + Results of Validation checks currently visible in Definitions Explorer & Main Form (still to add "Issues" dialog)